alberto-lorente/annotate-/README.md

 # ANNOTATE!

 A **Streamlit-based annotation tool** designed to assist the annotation of the RorshIA project.
-This app allows to validate automatically generated **Content** and **Determinant** labels in the data_exmaple.csv file, compare them with the original labels, and annotate with validated labels.
+This app allows to validate the LLM generated **Content** and **Determinant** labels in the data_exmaple.csv file, compare them with the explanation of the original labels, and annotate with validated labels.

 ---